AlexanderYamkovoy/Test-task-for-Junior-Data-Science-Engineer/README.md

 - SVM AUC score 0.889;
 - Random forest AUC score 0.901;

-Decision tree, KNN and Logistic regression work faster than SVM and Random Forest, the best performance evaluation has Random forest and Decision tree.
+Decision tree, KNN and Logistic regression work faster than SVM and Random Forest, the best performance evaluation have Random forest and Decision tree.